02.07.16 – 02.27.16

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

-Subsidized programming and studio space for Engaging Artists Residency provided by School of Visual Arts (SVA) and Industry City
+More Art, public funds from the New York City Department of Cultural Affairs in partnership with the City Counccil, Engaging Artists Residency provided by School of Visual Arts (SVA) and Industry City